ZaraPhu/riscv-runtime-simulator/README.md

 3. the Memory Peeker

 ### The Register File
 On the leftmost panel, you'll notice a list of "registers".
-Registers are places you can store data, and they're stored in the form of 32-bit numbers (meaning, that they are each a sequence of 32 0's and 1's).
+Registers are places you can store data, and they're stored in the form of 32-bit numbers (meaning, that each register holds a sequence of 32 0's and 1's).
 In the background, all of the operations carried out with the data in the registers are done in binary, but you can select different ways of viewing the data using the "Binary", "Octal", "Decimal", and "Hexadecimal" representations.

 The "Reset Registers" button simply resets all the registers to be equal to all zeros.